tonymx/tonymx/README.md

 ###

-<p align="left">My name is Tony Diaz and I'm a professional Python developer, from Mexico</p>
+<p align="left">My name is Tony Diaz and I'm a professional Python developer & automation engineer from Mexico</p>

 ###